Yue Guang: Early life

-When Yue Guang was eight, his father, Yue Fang, served as staff officer of Xiahou Xuan.
+When Yue Guang was eight (by East Asian reckoning), his father, Yue Fang, served as staff officer of Xiahou Xuan.
 After being familiar with him, Xiahou Xuan said to his father, "Yue Guang will become a famous officer in the future, it is rare to behave so decently in his age."

 After his father's early death, Yue Guang was left poor and alone.
 He devoted his energy and time to studying, but was unknown at that time.
 He was modest and never looked forward to enjoying luxury, which helped him earn a reputation for being frugal and hard-working.
 In addition, he was good at analysing things with terse and lively language, but he always kept silent while being asked something he did not understand.
 He was later recommended as a scholar and invited to become Wei Guan's sons’ tutor because of his reputation.

 Political career

 Yue Guang served as county magistrate of Yuan City and was promoted to being the princess's tutor, then later the master of Henan.
 Finally, he served as assistant minister.
 While evaluating employees, Yue Guang preferred to point out their advantages first, then the disadvantages would be realized by themselves without mentioning it.
 He had been regarded as one of the leaders of Qingtan in Western Jin and famous for his literary reputation all over the country.

 In the first year of Yongkang (300 AD), Sima Yu, known as the crown prince Minhuai, was deposed and detained in Jinyong City.
 The imperial court forbade the old minister of the prince from seeing him.
 Those people could do nothing but sigh indignantly, but eventually, all of them decided to violate the decree and went to worship, and the government clerk arrested them and sent them to jail.
 However, those who were sent to prison in Henan, which was governed by Yue Guang at that time, were released by him, which was considered illegal.
 One of the assistant prosecutors said to the manager, "The reason why the prince was deposed is he overused his authority and enjoyed luxury every day.
 Now those old ministers risked bidding farewell to the prince, It seemed that the evil prince deserved to be missed.
 If they are punished severely, this thing will be circulated widely, and in people’s eyes, it looks like those people were attracted by the virtue of Sima Yu, which is an absolute misunderstanding, so it is better to release them like Yue Guang."
 After listening to his opinions, Yue Guang was not punished.

 Yue Guang was promoted to the Ministry of the Department of Shang Shu later.
 He took over the position of Wang Rong, who recommended him as a scholar at the beginning of his political career.